sourcegraph/sourcegraph-public-snapshot/src-tauri/README.md

 # Sourcegraph app Tauri shell

 This contains all the Tauri code for the Sourcegraph App.
-Currently it consists of starting the `sourcegraph-backend` sidecar.
-The Tauri frontend waits until it gets a message from the sidecar that the backend is up.
-Once the message has been received the Tauri frontend directs the "web container" to http://localhost:3080.
+Currently it consists of starting the `sourcegraph-backend` sidecar and then the Tauri frontend waits until it gets a message from the sidecar that the backend is up.
+Once the message has been received the Tauri frontend redirects the "web container" to http://localhost:3080.

 ## Required software